Bunlong/Bunlong/README.md

 I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte, Data Visualization, Computer Vision and Enterprise Application Architecture.

 **If you think I'm constantly contributing to the community with cool and useful code, [please nominate me as a GitHub Star](https://stars.github.com/nominate).
-Thanks!**
+Thank you for your nomination, I very much appreciate it.**

 <!-- **💬 A day without a commit to an open-source is a day wasted.** -->